WoodyLinwc/flag-genius/flag-genius/AI_README.md

 - **Tailwind via CDN** — arbitrary values like `shadow-[8px_8px_0px...]` work because the CDN version uses JIT.
 No PostCSS needed
 - **`emoji-flag` class** in `index.html` forces system emoji fonts for correct flag rendering across platforms
 - **`whitespace-nowrap` on language toggle** — prevents "中文" wrapping to two lines on narrow mobile viewports
+- **Language preference in localStorage** — initialized via lazy `useState(() => localStorage.getItem(...))` so it reads once on mount, never on re-renders. `toggleLanguage` writes before setting state so the value is always committed even if the component unmounts immediately